Ned (Scottish): Ned culture

 Many pupils in the study distanced themselves from the stereotypes.
 Each group had a characteristic way of speaking and used this to create social identity.
 Those in the "ned" category, for example, lowered tones in words such as "cat" and extended the vowels.
 This in itself was insufficient to identify someone as being a "ned": consideration of clothing and social activities was also needed.
 Both the "neds" and the "sports" had an attitude of enjoying engaging in physical violence while the "schoolies" avoided violence, but antisocial behaviour was often only carried out by a small minority of adolescents.
 The "neds" were just as concerned about violence and crime as the other groups, but, unlike them, socialised in the street rather than being engaged in the school culture.

 In Dundee, the Roma word gadgie (a non-Roma man) has been used historically; however, ned has been introduced by popular culture.
 In all other parts of Scotland and in parts of northeast England (particularly Newcastle upon Tyne), gadgie remains current with its Roma meaning.

 British psychologist Adrian Raine has expressed contempt for what he feels is the glorification of ned culture in the Scottish media.
 He has also opined that ned culture is closely correlated with psychopathy.

 By 2006, the term chav from the South of England was used across the United Kingdom with ned often seen as the synonymous Scottish term.
 Other local terms are "schemies" in Edinburgh and "scallies" in Liverpool.

 In popular culture

 Neds became a staple of Scottish comedy and neddish characters feature in sketch shows such as Chewin' the Fat, Limmy's Show, and Burnistoun, and sitcom Still Game.
 Scottish soap opera River City has featured neds such as Shellsuit Bob.

-Neds is a 2010 film by director Peter Mullan which won best film at the San Sebastian Film Festival in September 2010.
+Neds is a 2010 film by director Peter Mullan.
 A 2020 Graeme Armstrong novel, The Young Team, set in Airdrie, North Lanarkshire a few miles east of Glasgow and narrated by a gang member in the local dialect, focuses on the 'ned culture' of the region in the early 21st century.